 In this small seminar, students hone their writing skills through authentic writing assignments for general readers, with dedicated editorial feedback and support from faculty and professional writers.
-Students learn a variety of techniques and best practices in popular science writing including narrative, interviews, and article structure, but many core skills also transfer other writing practices.
-Guest speakers and professional science writers will provide practical insights into science writing careers and professional opportunities.
+Over ten weeks, students learn a variety of techniques and best practices in popular science writing including narrative, interviews, and article structure, but many core skills also transfer other writing practices.
+Guest speakers and professional science writers will provide insights into science writing careers and opportunities.
 Guest editors from outlets like Discover Magazine will provide one-on-one writing feedback and support.

 Course alumni have been published by Discover, Vox, Chicago Botanical Gardens, and HELIX.
 (Further details of their pieces are profiled here.)

 Patti Wolter, Associate Professor, Medill School of Journalism

 Sara Grady, Editor, HELIX magazine

 Course Credit: Offered for zero credit, graded satisfactory/unsatisfactory

 Cost: This course is underwritten by The Graduate School as an opportunity for professional development.
 Accepted Northwestern students will attend free of charge.

 Format: Classes run one evening per week for 10 weeks.
 Most weeks will include a core writing assignment/exercise, assigned readings and a guest speaker from a related profession.
 Students will need to bring a laptop to complete in-class writing exercises.

 Location: All classes take place on the Evanston campus.